Frequently Asked Questions Regarding DUI

 Is law enforcement required to conduct an observation period before collecting a breath sample?

 If you have any traces of alcohol in your mouth or esophagus, the accuracy of the Intoxilyzer results could be compromised.
 The Intoxilyzer is designed to test only a deep lung air sample.
 Injecting pure alcohol from the mouth directly into the breath test tube will cause the machine to register a faulty high reading.
 You may get this “mouth alcohol” effect through belching, hiccupping or vomiting.
-Likewise, having dental appliances in your mouth could trap alcohol and have a great potential to interefere with the securing of an acurrate breath alcohol test result.
+Likewise, having dental appliances in your mouth could trap alcohol and have a great potential to interfere with the securing of an accurate breath alcohol test result.

 In order to prevent the results from being inaccurate, the Intoxilyzer operator is required to monitor you for 20 minutes prior to your submission of a breath sample.
 He does this to better ensure that none of these variables will cause “mouth alcohol” to be present in your mouth or throat prior to your submission to the intoxilyzer machine.
 If the officer fails to observe you consistently for 20 minutes, you should inform our office so that we can further explore the validity of the test results.